Itabuna, Bahia, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. It's important that you pick the necessary kind.
-The vast majority of adapters currently being sold are just plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
+A plug adapter that supports outlet types C and N. Be careful to choose the correct type.
+Many adapters currently sold are just plugs and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
 This one should be sufficient for most countries.

 April